-Nicholas is a patent attorney who genuinely enjoys what he does — helping Australian inventors and businesses secure meaningful protection for their ideas, both in Australia and around the world.
-With over 20 years of experience in the profession, he has drafted more than 1,500 original patent specifications and successfully filed patent applications in over 80 countries.
+Nicholas is a patent attorney who genuinely enjoys what he does — helping Australian inventors and businesses turn good ideas into protected, commercially valuable assets, both at home and around the world.
+Across more than 18 years in the profession he has drafted over 1,500 original patent specifications and filed applications in more than 80 countries, giving him a rare depth of practical, hands-on drafting experience.

-What clients value most about working with Nicholas is his ability to make a complex process feel straightforward.
-He takes the time to listen, to understand the invention and the commercial context behind it, and to explain each stage of the patent process in plain language.
-Clients regularly describe him as approachable, pragmatic, and thorough — qualities reflected in over 130 five-star Google reviews.
+What clients value most is his ability to make a complex, often intimidating process feel straightforward.
+He takes the time to understand not just the invention but the commercial thinking behind it, and he explains each stage in plain language so you always know where you stand and why.
+Clients consistently describe him as approachable, pragmatic, and meticulous — qualities reflected in over 180 five-star Google reviews.

 Background

-Before entering the patent profession, Nicholas worked as a registered professional engineer in the mining industry, designing and developing software and hardware for measurement and control systems.
-This hands-on engineering experience gives him a practical understanding of how inventions work at a technical level — which translates directly into stronger, more technically detailed patent specifications.
+Before entering the patent profession, Nicholas worked as a registered professional engineer in the mining industry, designing and building software and hardware for measurement and control systems.
+That background means he understands inventions the way an engineer does — from the inside out — and it translates directly into patent specifications that are more technically precise and harder to design around.

 Nicholas holds degrees in both engineering and law, complemented by a postgraduate specialisation in intellectual property.
-This combination of technical depth and legal expertise is relatively rare in the profession, and it means he is equally comfortable discussing the intricacies of a mechanical design, a software architecture, or a complex electrical system.
+This combination of technical depth and legal expertise is uncommon in the profession, and it means he is equally at home discussing the intricacies of a mechanical design, a software architecture, or a complex electrical system — and drafting claims that capture what genuinely matters about each.

 Founding Patentec

-In 2015, Nicholas founded Patentec with a clear vision: to provide a patent application process that is genuinely client-focused — transparent, well-structured, and designed to deliver the strongest possible outcome at every stage.
+In 2015, Nicholas founded Patentec with a clear goal: to build a patent process that is genuinely client-focused — transparent about cost, well-structured, and engineered to deliver the strongest possible protection at every stage.

-Central to this approach is the practice of drafting initial provisional applications in a complete patent specification format, with tiered claim sets and optional International-type searches to identify potential validity issues early.
-The goal is to give clients a clear picture of their patent prospects as soon as possible, so that every subsequent decision — whether to proceed to a complete application, file internationally, or adjust the claim strategy — is made with full information and confidence.
+Central to this approach is drafting even initial provisional applications to a full patent specification standard, with tiered claim sets and optional International-type searches that surface potential validity issues early.
+The aim is to give clients a clear, honest picture of their prospects from the outset — so that every decision that follows, whether to proceed to a complete application, file internationally, or refine the claim strategy, is made with full information and real confidence.

 Qualifications, associations, and registrations